EricRohlfs/jetbot_wiki/Hardware-Setup-(WIP).md

 1. Remove support material from motor sockets using pliers

-2. Remove support material from all surfaces and openings using pliers, tweezers, and/or fingernails
+2. Remove support material from all surfaces, openings and screw holes using pliers, tweezers, and/or fingernails
 3. File material from openings if they are too tight

 ### Step 2 - Mount motors